adarshsosale/housing-prices/report.rst

 When the max depth is 10, there is a gap between the training error and the testing error.
-The performance of our model varies depending of the dataset it is beeing trained on and more data could reduce it's error.
+The performance of our model varies depending of the dataset it is beeing trained on, and more data could reduce it's error.
 In this case, the *variance* error is dominant and we suffer from *overfitting*

 Error Curves and Model Complexity